smakonin/mccHTTP/README.md

 * works with proxy servers.
 * can download static and dynamic web pages.
 * uses HTTP 1.1 protocol and resolves 301/302 move errors.

-## REGISTRATION:

-To register your copy goto http://www.makonin.com/components.shtml.
-Click the "Buy Now" button under the component you wish to register.

-## TECHNICAL SUPPORT

-We provide free technical support.
-Email support@makonin.com.

 ## FILES IN THIS PACKAGE: